-GHSA brings the voice of a respected, national safety organization to Let’s Talk Self-Driving, which is composed of local and national advocacy groups committed to exploring how fully autonomous technology could bring a greater level of safety, mobility, convenience, and connectedness to our communities.
+GHSA brings the voice of a respected, national safety organization to Let’s Talk Autonomous Driving, which is composed of local and national advocacy groups committed to exploring how fully autonomous technology could bring a greater level of safety, mobility, convenience, and connectedness to our communities.

 A Shared Focus on Safety

 GHSA focuses broadly on a range of road safety issues, as well as the most cutting-edge safety challenges and opportunities such as strategies to combat drug-impaired driving, enhance pedestrian safety and introduce new traffic safety technologies such as speed cameras and fully autonomous vehicles.

 GHSA’s adopted policy supports the development and deployment of autonomous vehicle technology to “improve road safety, mobility, and convenience.”

 GHSA has also emphasized how that greater understanding of autonomous vehicle technology can reduce confusion around new technology, further increasing safety.
 Let’s Talk Autonomous Driving has also worked to improve public understanding of the differences between fully autonomous technology and driver-assist technologies.

 GHSA’s expertise and knowledge will add an important lens for the Let’s Talk Autonomous Driving initiative as we work together to raise awareness about important safety issues such as sharing the road with cyclists, keeping child passengers safe, and trends in micro-mobility.